lambchop96/cse15l-lab-reports/Lab5/lab-report-week-5.md

 technical/government/Gen_Account_Office
 ```

+Again, `-type d` searches for only directories. `iname` is used to search for a specific case insensitive file name.
 Here, we combined the `-type` option with the `-iname` option so that we can recursively search for only directories that start with the letter 'g' regardless of case sensitivity.
+This is to show that the combination of `-type` and `-iname` is generally useful for searching through file systems based on names and types (directories vs files, etc).
+It's also useful to note that you can use multiple tags to be more specific with your searches.

 ---